solana-developers/solana-cookbook/docs/core-concepts/accounts.md

 There are a few important ownership rules:

-- Only a data account's owner can modify its data and subtract lamports
+- Only a data account's owner can modify its data and debit lamports
 - Anyone is allowed to credit lamports to a data account
 - The owner of an account may assign a new owner if the account's data is zeroed out